Black History and the Underground Railroad in Beaver County

 About this Project

-As much as the abolitionist movement and its Underground Railroad (UGRR) in Beaver County, Pennsylvania appears to be fairly well documented, we know very little about the actual experiences of Black Beaver Countians or the “Freedom Seekers” themselves–those African Americans who risked their lives during the 19th century escaping slavery and oppression through a vast network of clandestine transportation routes leading from the South toward Canada.
+As much as the abolitionist movement and its Underground Railroad (UGRR) in Beaver County, Pennsylvania appear to be documented in some detail, we know very little about the actual experiences of Black Beaver Countian abolishionists or the “Freedom Seekers” themselves–those African Americans who risked their lives during the 19th century to end slavery or finding freedom by escaping oppression through a vast network of clandestine transportation routes through our area leading from the South toward Canada.

 With few exceptions, their voices and stories are untold, perhaps lost to history.